till-s/mecatica-usb/README.md

    FPGA client firmware and is recognized as an ethernet device on the host.
    This allows host software to leverage the power of the network stack (provided that some sort of networking is also implemented in the FPGA).
+   ECM is supported by respective class-drivers under linux and macos.

+ - CDC NCM function.
+This function presents the same simple FIFO interface as the ECM.
+It consumes slightly more resources than ECM but is supported out of the box by Windows -- which lacks an ECM-class driver.
+Linux and macos support NCM, too.

  - BADD Speaker class audio function.
 This is mainly demonstrating the implementation of an isochronous endpoint pair.
 Audio played on the host (under linux: using the vanilla `snd-usb-audio` driver) is converted into a `i2s` stream in the FPGA and forwarded to an audio-codec.
+   This example also works with the native class-drivers under windows and macos.

 The Mecatica Usb package also comes with an example design for the Digilent ZYBO (first version) development board which features a Zynq-XC7Z010 device.